ogmini/ogmini.github.io/_posts/2025-3-25-David Cowen Sunday Funday SSH Windows.md

 ### Standard Username/Password Authentication to Windows OpenSSH Server

 The artifacts on the client Windows 11 machine are the same as when connecting to the Debian machine.

-#### Event Viewer
+#### Event Viewer - Windows

 On the server Windows 11 machine, there are relevant logs to be found in the Event Viewer.

 Under Applications and Services Logs -> OpenSSH -> Operational we find log entries related: